 Meanwhile, a leading official named O’Brien seems to have taken an interest in Smith.
 Could he be a way of contacting a rebel organization and take the first steps towards Big Brother’s overthrow?

 Winston lives alone in a squalid flat where he is monitored from a two-way telescreen.
-It barks orders at him even when he does state-mandated calisthenics.
+It barks orders at him while he does state-mandated calisthenics.
 Just outside, neighboring children report their parents for what they say in their sleep.
 Privacy is effectively abolished:

 On each landing, opposite the lift shaft, the poster with the enormous face gazed from the wall.
 It was one of those pictures which are so contrived that the eyes follow you about when you move.
 BIG BROTHER IS WATCHING YOU, the caption beneath it ran.

 Winston starts out the book already lashing out against the order, starting a journal where he records his thoughts.
 Such record-keeping is thoughtcrime and anathema to the State.
-Winston knows he will be found out regardless of any precautions.
+Winston knows he will be found out regardless of any precautions he takes.
 Still, he presses on.

 What prompts Winston’s rebellion?
 That’s one of several problems I found with the story, such as it is.
 There is no epiphany or outrage that drives him to do what he does.
 He has made a good life for himself by the standards of Airstrip One, finding comfort in his work.
 He knows the futility of resistance, and the finality of “Room 101” where the State’s enemies are taken.

-Later on we do get something of a reason in the person of Julia.
+Later on Winston finds a reason in the person of Julia.
 Perhaps the novel’s most enigmatic character, Julia is much younger than Winston.
 By modern standards she is likely to raise hackles for that alone.
 I suppose they can also complain with more justice about her resistance to the State being presented as less noble than Winston’s.
 “You’re only a rebel from the waist downwards,” he tells her.

 For Julia, having sex with Party members like Winston is a way to blow off steam.
 She literally and figuratively leads him down the garden path, knowing their inevitable discovery will destroy them both.
 Neither cares, perhaps understandable given the hopeless nature of their world.